There’s Nothing Woke About a Tofu Burger—Pamela Paul

 one trend i find really interesting lately is mountain bike trail systems. look at any town anywhere in the west and in the last five years they have developed or are starting to develop these large "open space" areas with mountain bike trails. a very interesting melding of some complicated and in some cases contradictory social forces and desires. overall a good thing i think - at least i benefit from it personally lol. a boon for tourism and property values. that funny thing of how land preservation and restoration feeds back into the market. what do all these mountain bikers do when they aren't mountain biking? pretty sure they're all white collar workers of one stripe or another. of course the white collar workers in rural towns trend hit the fan with covid. so once the towns are full of these kinds of people in their new developments and cheaply constructed (but high margin) condo developments, where do we get our lithium? the next valley over, just make sure to put up a solid fence between the highway and the mine. and don't pay attention to the dwindling rivers, they have no messages to bring that anyone in the new west wants to hear.

-― map, Tuesday, 13 January 2026 21:04 (three days ago)
+― map, Tuesday, 13 January 2026 21:04 (two months ago)

 i think what i was trying to say at the end there and missed the mark with the lithium mine thing is that "back to the land" reflects an internal, spiritual crisis more than anything. americans never wanted to go back to the land, they wanted to possess it and squeeze it for resources because they've always been greedy more than anything. to go back to the land is to be subject to it, to live with it not just on top of it. that is the last thing anyone "settling" the west has ever wanted to do.